 I live in Piteå, Norrbotten, married to Louise and have three children, Teo, Tor and Freja.

 I have been a fly fisher since my 12th birthday when I was given my first fly rod.
 Mostly I fish for trout, sea-trout and salmon, but also arctic char, grayling, rainbow trout and other species.
 My dedications to develop my skills as a fly fisher has led me to explicitly train and compete in fly casting.
 In fly casting I compete for Piteå Angling Club, and have since the World Championship 2010 competed for the Swedish national team in fly casting.
-My greatest merits in fly casting are several gold medals in National Championships, gold at the Nordic Championship in 2011 and a bronze medal at the World Championships in 2014.
+My greatest merits in fly casting are several gold medals in National Championships, gold at the Nordic Championship in 2011, a bronze medal at the World Championships in 2014 and a silver at the World Championship 2016.
 At the Swedish Championship 2015 I took the world record in the event Trout Distance (floating long-belly line # 5) with a 45.9 m long cast (link to TV-Interview SVT at SM week in Sundsvall in 2015 http://www.svtplay.se/klipp/3081195/roijezon-om-det-nya-varldsrekordet).
 I am also physiotherapist for the Swedish Elite Group in fly casting and also perform research within fly casting.
 I have previously been active in the Swedish Casting Association's Board for some years.

 For more information on casting and fly casting: www.casting.se